Share this:

 The Face of the Arts

-With the support of the Cincinnati government, P&G, and other supporters the mural was created by young apprentices and teaching assistants under the direction of Tim Parsley the project manager.
+With the support of the Cincinnati government, P&G, and others, the mural was created by young apprentices and teaching assistants under the direction of Tim Parsley, the project manager.

 The Buzz Around Town